 Gall Fly Produces Goldenrod Galls

-The Gall fly produces goldenrod galls which become the food source of gall fly larva over the course of the winter.
+The Gall fly produces goldenrod galls that become the food source and host plant for gall fly larva over the course of the winter.
 The insect has a fairly interesting lifecycle.

 Those Large Plants on Goldenrod Stalks Are Insect Homes

-Gall Fly also is known as the goldenrod ball gallmaker, is a species of fly native to North America.
+Gall Fly also is known as the goldenrod ball gall maker, is a species of fly native to North America.

 Gall flies are only alive for two weeks and the entire time they are alive, they mate.

 A New Life Begins

 At some point, the larva will migrate to an area below the plant’s developing buds and introduce a chemical that will cause it to develop a hard bulb plant growth.

 In late September or early October, the larvae will create a small tunnel to the outside of the bulb.
 This serves as the escape the following spring.

-Insect Preditors to the Gall Fly Larva
+Predators to the Gall Fly Larva

 During the growth stage and before winter sets in, two types of parasitic wasps and also a beetle larva will try and prey on gall fly larva.